Section 18 – Parliamentary and New Brunswick Statutes and Records

 A) The scope of the right

-Reflecting the interpretation provided by the courts, subsection 18(1) of the Charter restates the duty set out in section 133 of the Constitution Act, 1867: the archives, reports and journals of Parliament must be written in English and French and the statutes printed and published in both languages.
-Subsection 18(1) of the Charter also applies to the making or the keeping of the journals (such as order paper, notices, votes, proceedings, etc.) and other records of what was done in the Houses of Parliament.
+Reflecting the interpretation provided by the courts, section 18(1) of the Charter restates the duty set out in section 133 of the Constitution Act, 1867: the archives, reports and journals of Parliament must be written in English and French and the statutes printed and published in both languages.
+Section 18(1) of the Charter also applies to the making or the keeping of the Journals (such as order paper, notices, votes, proceedings, etc.) and other records of what was done in the Houses of Parliament.

 2) Subordinate legislation: “documents of a legislative nature”

-Subsection 18(1) of the Charter also applies to subordinate legislation (for example, regulations and orders of a legislative nature) made by the government or subject to its approval before it can come into force, and to the rules of practice of the courts.
-It does not apply to regulations and by-laws of municipal or school bodies (Manitoba Language Rights 1985; Blaikie No. 2, at pp. 322-325).
+Section 18(1) of the Charter also applies to subordinate legislation (for example, regulations and orders of a legislative nature) made by the government or subject to its approval before it can come into force.
+It does not apply to rules or directives of internal management, and in the case of equivalent provisions applicable in Quebec and Manitoba, to by‑ laws of municipal bodies and the regulations of school bodies (see section 23 of the Manitoba Act, 1870 and Manitoba Language Rights 1985; as well as section 133 of the Constitution Act, 1867 and Blaikie No. 2, at pages 322-325).

 As far as the form is concerned, a sufficient connection between the legislature and the instrument will show that it is legislative in nature.
 This link will be established when the instrument is, pursuant to legislation, enacted by the Government or where it is made subject to government approval.